The Geopolitics of Britain

 The British Dilemma

-The problem that Britain faces now is a European Union that doesn’t resemble what the founders imagined, or what existed 10 years ago.
+The problem that Britain faces now is a European Union that doesn’t resemble what the founders imagined, or even what existed 10 years ago.
 Where it had been seen as becoming a pillar of the international system along with the United States, it has morphed into political discord and uncertainty.
 The United States also has internal problems that were unexpected, but not of the consequence of Europe’s.

 Britain’s problem now is being drawn too deeply into dependency on the United States.
 Such dependency on any country is rarely in a nation’s interest.
 What Brexit represents is Britain’s distrust of the viability of the European system and a desire to operate independently of it.
 That is difficult for Britain to do, so the United States is the pole that attracts, if total independence of all coalitions is not an option — which it is not.